arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 In this task, you will configure the SharePoint virtual machine to create and a SharePoint Farm.

-1. If not already opened, navigate to the [Windows Azure Management Portal](https://manage.windowsazure.com)  using a web browser, and sign in using your Windows account.
+1. If not already opened, navigate to the [Microsoft Azure Management Portal](https://manage.windowsazure.com)  using a web browser, and sign in using your Windows account.

 1. In the **Virtual Machines** section, select the first SharePoint Virtual Machine ( _spvm1_ ) and click **Connect** to connect using **Remote Desktop**.